My God, folks, you want a CNN is so excited and reporters can barely keep their clothes on.

 Of course we should get it.

-It's in the Washington Free Beacon.
+So from this story, it's in the Washington Free Beacon.

 Women making over $36,000 a year do not qualify for a subsidy.

-Charlie Wrangle at $174,000 a year does.
+Charlie Wrangell at $174,000 a year does.

-It's open line Friday back to the phones.
+It's Open Line Friday back to the phones.

-Toby Idaho Falls.
+Toby, Idaho Falls.

 Great to have you, sir.